asmaklad/TeleView/README.md

 * Insert the token and the ChatID of the Admin in the web-interface found at the url "http://<youDeviceAddress>/teleView" and save.
 * Add the Bot to your telegram contacts.
 * Reset your board and you should get an "I am Alive!" messgae from your bot.

+### OTA
+* Through the Autoconnect Library, Teleview supports OTA.
+* by default OTA is disabled.
+You can trigger it from Telegram , but you can upload the new firmware from the webUI.
+* To enable OTA, use telegram's /moreSettings button and from the inlinekeyboard, "Enable OTA".
+* Go to webUI and a new tab will appera with page title "Update". it wil have a browse and upload buttons use them upload the new bin file from the next  step.
+* Then follow these Instructions to generate the new bin file :  https://hieromon.github.io/AutoConnect/otabrowser.html#how-to-make-the-binary-sketch
+* once the new firmware is uplaoded and implemented, the ESP will Reboot and OTA will be disbaled again.
+*  OTA configuration item is not stored.
+The ESP will boot up with status disabled by default.

 ### Having more than one user to use the bot:
 Q) If you are a family and would like to have two or more people access and manage the Telegram bot. how can this be preformed?